open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 ### Automatic service configuration

 By default, the `otelcol` systemd service starts with the `--config=/etc/otelcol/config.yaml` option after installation.

-To customize these options, modify the `OTELCOL_OPTIONS` variable in the `/etc/otelcol/otelcol.conf` systemd environment file with the appropriate command-line options.
+To use a different settings, set the `OTELCOL_OPTIONS` variable in the `/etc/otelcol/otelcol.conf` systemd environment file to the appropriate command-line options.
 You can run `/usr/bin/otelcol --help` to see all available options.
-Additional environment variables can also be passed to the `otelcol` service by adding them to this file.
+You can pass additional environment variables to the `otelcol` service by adding them to this file.

-If the Collector configuration file or `/etc/otelcol/otelcol.conf` are modified, restart the `otelcol` service to apply the changes by running:
+If you modify the Collector configuration file or `/etc/otelcol/otelcol.conf`, restart the `otelcol` service to apply the changes by running:

 ```sh
 sudo systemctl restart otelcol